-According to a new report published by Allied Market Research, titled, “U.S. Baby Infant Formula Market by Product Type, Ingredients, Source, and Distribution Channel: Opportunity Analysis and Industry Forecast, 2023–2032,” The U.S. baby infant formula market size was valued at $ 3,962.6 million in 2022 and is projected to reach $ 6,973.6 million by 2032, registering a CAGR of 5.6% from 2023 to 2032.
+According to a new report published by Allied Market Research, titled, “U.S. Baby Infant Formula Market by Product Type, and End User: Opportunity Analysis and Industry Forecast, 2023–2032,” The U.S. baby infant formula market size was valued at $ 3,962.6 million in 2022 and is projected to reach $ 6,973.6 million by 2032, registering a CAGR of 5.6% from 2023 to 2032.

-Key findings of the study
+Key finding of the study

 - In 2022, on the basis of type, the infant milk is segment was the highest contributor to the U.S. baby infant formula industry, in terms of value.

 - According to the U.S. baby infant formula market analysis, on the basis of ingredients, carbohydrate segment generated the highest revenue in 2022, and is likely to grow at a CAGR of 5.6% during the forecast period.

 - According to the U.S. baby infant formula market trends, on the basis of distribution channel, the hypermarkets segment garnered the highest revenue in 2022, and is estimated to grow at a CAGR of 5.2% during the forecast period.

 - According to the U.S. baby infant formula market demand, on the basis of source, the regular segment was the major revenue contributor in 2022, and is estimated to grow at a CAGR of 5.0% during the U.S. baby infant formula market forecast period.